Censorship in Cuba: Media and culture

-In 2002, "Following the Hip Hop Festival held in Havana in August, the Casa de Cultura in Alamar received an order from the Ministry of Culture to review the lyrics of rap songs before the start of any concert."
+In 2002, following the Hip Hop Festival held in Havana in August, the Casa de Cultura in Alamar received an order from the Ministry of Culture to review the lyrics of rap songs before the start of any concert.
 Cuban rappers responded by altering their music/lyric styles.
-"Underground's beat slowed down its tempo and rappers started changing their lyrics.
-The strident notes coming from the barrios and caseríos that scared the State so much when they first came out started softening themselves to take advantage of the promotional opportunities offered by those same people who initiated the hunting spree."
+Underground's beat slowed down its tempo and rappers started changing their lyrics.
+The strident notes coming from the barrios and caseríos that scared the State so much when they first came out they started softening themselves to take advantage of the promotional opportunities offered by those same people who initiated the hunting spree.

-In April 2003 a Cuban court convicted dissident Julio Valdés of committing "crimes against the national sovereignty and economy of Cuba" and him sentenced to 20 years in prison.
-One of the accusations made against Valdés was the founding of a "self-proclaimed Independent Library" to "ideologically subvert the reader with the clear purpose, by means of inducing confusion, to recruit persons for the counter-revolution...".
-The judges also condemned Valdés' library materials as "lacking in usefulness" and ordered them burned.

-In August 2006, the Cuban government announced a warning to owners of illegal television satellite dishes, citing as a concern that the United States could use the dishes to transmit programming with "destabilizing, subversive content."
-Also in 2006, Cuba jammed Radio Republica, a clandestine broadcast to Cuba on 7205 kHz.
+In August 2006, the Cuban government announced a warning to owners of illegal television satellite dishes, citing as a concern that the United States could use the dishes to transmit programming with "destabilizing, subversive content".
+Also, Cuba jammed Radio Republica, a clandestine broadcast to Cuba on 7205 kHz.
 The output of the Television Network teleSUR in Cuba is subject to various restrictions.

 Starting in 2010 and 2011, religious groups reported greater latitude to voice their opinions during sermons and at religious gatherings than in the past, although most members of the clergy continued to exercise self-censorship.
 Religious leaders in some cases criticized the government, its policies, and even the country's leadership without reprisals.
 In September the Catholic Church opened a cultural center in Havana that hosted debates featuring participants voicing different opinions about the country's future at which well-known dissidents were allowed to participate.
 The Catholic Church published two periodicals that sometimes included criticism of official social and economic policies.

 In March 2012 Cuban police beat and then arrested at least 50 female members of the Ladies in White, a prominent dissident group, who were holding demonstrations just days before the visit of Pope Benedict XVI.
 All but two of demonstrators were released within a day or two.
 The move was seen as a warning from the government not to interfere with the papal trip, the first to the island since John Paul II's 1998 visit.

 On 24 July 2012 dozens of anti-government activists were arrested as they made their way to the funeral of Oswaldo Paya Sardiñas, a prominent critic of Cuba's government.